 ** In speaking ill of others, we should behave like a dumb person.

-** It is not possible to put a stop to false accusations, reports and rumours.
+** It is not possible to put a stop to false accusations, reports, and rumors.
+(Buddha)

 Buddhism has taught peace among its followers more effectively, during all its history, than has other religious faith because Buddhism is the only religion with no bloodshed or violence.
 (Rev. J.T.
 Sunderland)